 Use OK Google on the Locked Nexus 6P

-Edited by Djinu, VisiHow, Eng, yamum and 1 other
+Edited by Djinu, VisiHow, Eng, yamum

 You're watching VisiHow.
 In a previous video, we demonstrated how to turn on "OK, Google!"
 In this video, we are going to demonstrate how to access "OK, Google!" from the lock screen.

 This has been a video tutorial on how to use "OK, Google!" from the lock screen.
 If you have any questions or comments, please leave them in the space below.
 Thank you for watching VisiHow!